eddiewebb/circleci-graphql-explorer/README.md

 ### `yarn install`

 Its the first thing you need to do after cloning, but only once.
+If you get "yarn not found", then

+`npm install --global yarn` then run yarn install once complete.

+If you don't have nodejs/npm, install via Homebrew.

 ### `yarn start`